gnosispay/account-kit/README.md

 ## <a name="account-creation">Account Creation</a>

-Creates a new 1/1 safe with `ownerAddress` as sole owner.
+Creates a new 1/1 safe.

 ```js
 import { populateAccountCreation } from "@gnosispay/account-kit";